 Hand Therapy Week

 Hand Therapy Week is an integrated national program established by ASHT.
-Throughout the week, members of the hand therapy community sponsor and organize events and celebrations in an effort to raise awareness among various audiences, highlight the benefits of hand therapy and educate the public.
+Throughout the week, members of the hand and upper extremity therapy community sponsor and organize events and celebrations in an effort to raise awareness among various audiences, highlight the benefits of the specialty and educate the public.
 Hand Therapy Week is held each year during the first full week of June.

 ASHT Photo Contest

 Note: This contest is open to ASHT members only.
 Multiple images may be submitted.
 Limit one prize per person.
+Winner will be contacted to select gift basket of choice.
+(If the winner does not want wine, they will receive a gift basket of equal value.)
 Contest submissions become property of ASHT, and may be used in future marketing materials.

 Choose from three flyers to use in your clinic as educational resources or distribute to your referral sources.
 The flyers for surgeons and primary care physicians provide space where you can add contact information for your practice via label, sticker, stamp, etc., and can be used all year round!